 MAC header anonymization and receiving functions

-Editor's Note: < Add text to clarify when these functions are applied>
+(#1003)

 Address filtering

+Address filtering shall be applied per 10.2.8 (MAC data service) with the addressing clarifications in 10.71.4.4 (Addressing).

+If CPE is enabled for the non-AP MLD and BPE is not enabled for the BSS, then for each setup link of the non-AP MLD:

+During the dot11EpochStartTimeMargin before the end of an EDP Epoch of the non-AP MLD (and during the transition period (see 10.71.2.1 (Introduction) and 10.71.2.5 (Epoch boundaries)) at the start of a new EDP of the non-AP MLD, the affiliated STA of the non-AP MLD and the affiliated AP of the AP MLD shall perform address filtering using:

+the EDP_STA_address of the affiliated STA from the MAC header anonymization parameters (defined in 10.71.4.1 (MAC header anonymization parameter set selection)) of the old EDP epoch (if any), and the (fixed) address of the affiliated AP,

+the EDP_STA_address of the affiliated STA from the MAC header anonymization parameters (if any) of the new EDP epoch, and the (fixed) address of the affiliated AP, and

+for each group to which the affiliated STA is assigned, the (fixed) group address and the (fixed) address of the affiliated AP.

+After this transition period and until the dot11EpochStartTimeMargin before the start of the transition period of the next EDP epoch of the non-AP MLD, the affiliated STA of the non-AP MLD and the affiliated AP of the AP MLD shall perform address filtering using:

+the EDP_STA_address of the affiliated STA from the MAC header anonymization parameters (if any) of the new EDP epoch, and the (fixed) address of the affiliated AP, and

+for each group to which the affiliated STA is assigned, the (fixed) group address and the (fixed) address of the affiliated AP.

-Address filtering shall be applied per 10.2.8 (MAC data service) with the addressing clarifications in 10.71.4.4 (Addressing).A receiving STA affiliated with a non-AP MLD shall perform packet number deanonymization (10.71.5.3 (Packet number deanonymization)) and sequence number deanonymization (10.71.5.4 (Sequence number deanonymization)) using the MAC header parameter set containing the EDP_STA_MAC value matching the Address 1 field in the MAC header.
+A receiving STA affiliated with a non-AP MLD shall perform packet number deanonymization (10.71.5.3 (Packet number deanonymization)) and sequence number deanonymization (10.71.5.4 (Sequence number deanonymization)) using the MAC header parameter set containing the EDP_STA_address value matching the Address 1 field in the MAC header.

-A receiving AP affiliated with a AP MLD shall perform packet number deanonymization (10.71.5.3 (Packet number deanonymization)) and sequence number deanonymization (10.71.5.4 (Sequence number deanonymization)) using the MAC header anonymization parameter set containing the EDP_STA_MAC value matching the Address 2 field in the MAC header.
+A receiving AP affiliated with a AP MLD shall perform packet number deanonymization (10.71.5.3 (Packet number deanonymization)) and sequence number deanonymization (10.71.5.4 (Sequence number deanonymization)) using the MAC header anonymization parameter set containing the EDP_STA_address value matching the Address 2 field in the MAC header.

-Editor's Note: < The first sentence can be updated to include previous EDP epoch if allowing a transition period>

-Block ack scoreboarding
+(#1003)Block ack scoreboarding

 Block ack scoreboarding shall be applied per 35.3.8 (Block ack procedures in MLO), with the following clarifications:

-The values in the A1 field and A2 field of the (per-link) Block Ack shall be the values in the A2 field and A1 field (respectively) of the corresponding A-MPDU.
+The values in the Address 1(#1380) field and Address 2(#1380) field of the (per-link) Block Ack frame (#1379) shall be the values in the Address 2(#1380) field and Address 1(#1380) field (respectively) of the MPDUs of the (#1381)corresponding A-MPDU.

-The (per-link) Block Ack shall report the OSN values received in the SN field of the MPDU header within the A-MPDU (rather than reporting the SN values recovered after SN deanonymization).
+The (per-link) Block Ack frame (#1379) shall report the OSN values received in the Sequence Number(#1385) field of the MPDU header within the MPDUs of the corresponding (#1381) A-MPDU (rather than reporting the SN values recovered after SN deanonymization).

 Packet number deanonymization

-For encrypted frames, the receiver shall recover the original PN value (assigned by the transmitter) from the OPN value encoded in the PN0, PN1, PN2, PN3, PN4, PN5 of the CCMP header or GCMP header as follows:
+For encrypted frames, the receiver shall recover the original PN value (assigned by the transmitter) from the OPN value encoded in the fields (#1382) PN0, PN1, PN2, PN3, PN4, PN5 of the CCMP header or GCMP header as follows:

-PN = (OPN - EDP_PN_offset) mod 248,
+PN = (OPN (#1383) EDP_PN_offset) mod 248,